ItsTheBravo/Blockadillo/README.md

 ## Acknowledgements
 Game was inspired by the arcade game Stacker.
-I used http://colormind.io/ to help with my colour pallet I used https://bgjar.com for the code for the SVG background
+I used http://colormind.io/ to help with my colour pallet I used https://bgjar.com for the code for the SVG background, Google for the fonts